 A Word of Caution!

 There is one caveat.
 Just like shoes, toe spacers can deform your feet if they are not anatomical.
 We’re interested in improving foot function, not having the widest toes possible.
 So I advise against putting on the cheapest pair of spacers you can find until you’ve done your research.
-No spacers are better than bad spacers, which is why I am recommending Correct Toes in this post.
+No spacers are better than bad spacers, which is why I am recommending Correct Toes in this review.
 What makes Correct Toes great?
 Keep reading.

 Correct Toes were invented by podiatrist and runner Ray McClanahan as an alternative to standard “foot care.”
 He learned through research that toe splay is vitally important to foot function and set about finding a solution to the root cause of foot pain.